 One of the most surefire ways to see whether the course is accredited is to check the Australian Government’s website, training.gov.au.
 You can search for the course, then check the training provider you are researching is approved to offer the course.

-Who can deliver an Accredited Course and what does RTO mean?
+Who can deliver an Accredited Course in Australia?

-Two ways to identify a Registered Training Organisation
+How to find an RTO: Registered Training Organisation

 RTO number - Find & Search